Jackson's Art Blog

 Types of Artist Charcoal

-The wood, preparation, binders and format dramatically change the texture and application of different forms of charcoal, so this explains the main types of charcoal and their applications.
+The wood, preparation, binders and format dramatically change the texture and application of different forms of charcoal.
+So this explains the main types of charcoal and their applications.

 Vine, Willow and Linden Charcoal